GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 * Default value: `~/.config/appdata/.openvpn`

 Description:
-Directory where you will save your `ovpn` configuration so any VPN enabled containers use this VPN configuration.
+This directory will be used to store `ovpn` configurations that will be used by containers that are VPN enabled.

 ## VPN_PASS